Scalability Is a Leading Challenge Facing the EV Charging Ecosystem Today

 That same system should include flexible billing options to support growth and new business models.
 Every type of charging location – homes, multiple dwelling units, workplaces, commercial and industrial sites, gas stations, retail sites, municipalities, and public charging – has its own requirements.
-With a flexible back-end system that also supports open standards for grid and intra-network connectivity and APIs for legacy applications, EVSPs can support multiple types of locations and business models.
+With a flexible back-end system that also supports open standards for grid and intra-network connectivity and APIs for integrating with legacy applications, EVSPs can support multiple types of locations and business models.

-A Word About Charger Uptime
+A Word About EV Charger Uptime

 The worst driver experience begins with pulling up to a non-functioning charger.
 A physically damaged charger of course requires a site visit to fix.
 Chargers can also fault for software-related reasons.
 In that case, EVSPs can provide a better driver experience with a back-end system that can communicate with chargers, detect and diagnose problems in real time, and enable remote actions to return the charger to a functioning state.
 Even better is a system with “self-healing” capabilities that handles these tasks through automation.

 Multiple Platform Implementation Options